RudolfVonKrugstein/jshaskell-blog/5_Breakout/Breakout.md

 canvasName = "canvas3"
 ```

 The color of the blocks depend if they have 1 or 2 lives. initBlockStates describes the blocks as the game starts.
-They are evenly spaced 6 in x and 6 in y directions.
+They are evenly spaced, 6 in x and 6 in y directions.
 2 of the y rows have 2 lives, the rest 1.

 The restartKeyCode is the key code of the space bar and the canvasName is the name of the canvas in the html code of [this][this] blog.